How much will counseling cost?

 What is a deductible?

 The deductible is the amount you have agreed to pay out-of-pocket for healthcare services before your insurance company will begin to pay as well.
 This amount varies depending on your individual plan.
 You are to pay this amount to your provider directly at the time of service or at the time your Explanation of Benefits (EOB) comes back to the office showing the claim has been processed.
 Please CHECK YOUR BENEFITS before you come in.
-If you have trouble with this, please contact Teresa Wright in our billing office and she will assist you.
+If you have trouble with this, please contact our billing staff and they will assist you.

 What about Billing concerns I may have?

 Healing Grace provides administrative and management services to mental health professionals.
 As an independent practitioner, your provider is solely responsible for all matters concerning your clinical care and all questions about that care should be addressed to her/him.
-You may be contacted by Shannon Stenstrom who works closely with each therapist to make sure billing measures are being taken care of and paid appropriately.
-If you need to make a payment or payment arrangements contact Shannon directly at 816.944.3251.
+You may be contacted by our office staff who works closely with each therapist to make sure billing measures are being taken care of and paid appropriately.
+If you need to make a payment or payment arrangements contact our billing staff at 816.944.3251.
 For all other questions or concerns you may have speak directly with your mental health professional.

 What do I need to bring to my first session?